 Note: The above command will display the data transfer progress rate using a single straight "bar" instead of a curl's standard meter, like, the size of data, transfer rates and times, etc. There is no particular advantage of using this progress bar, just the look is simple and interesting to see the status of the downloading progress rather than the default meter.

 8. How to download files from an FTP server?

 # curl -u SFTP_UserName:SFTP_Password -O -k sftp://linuxteck.com/README.txt

 Note: Using the above commands we can download files directly from FTP/SFTP server.
 To download the file from the FTP server you need to use the 1st command i.e, "The Normal FTP:" stated above and for the SFTP you can use the 2nd command stated above "For SFTP:".
-The '-k' flag used in SFTP is explicitly allowed curl to perform "insecure" SSL connections and transfers.
+The '-k' flag used in SFTP explicitly allows curl to perform "insecure" SSL connections and transfers.
 You can also download files using with anonymous login.

 In the above example, I have downloaded the sample file named "README.txt" from both FTP and SFTP Servers.
-If you want only to list down all the files in your Terminal, then you can use the above commands without the '-O' option.
+If you only want to list down all the files in your Terminal, then you can use the above commands without the '-O' option.

 9. How to upload files to FTP server?